FreeClimbAPI/freeclimb-cli/docs/conferences.md

 ## `freeclimb conferences:update CONFERENCEID`

 Update the properties of the specified conference.
-The statusCallbackUrl (specified upon creating the Conference) is invoked whenever a Conference is emptied or terminated.
-Participants are automatically disconnected.
-When updating the Conference status to terminated, FreeClimb returns an HTTP 204 response with no body.
-Once a Conference is terminated,FreeClimb will not reuse the conferenceId.

 ```
 USAGE